karllhughes/learn/_posts/2022-02-12-the-ultimate-list-of-developer-podcasts.md

 My name is Scott Hanselman.
 I'm a programmer, teacher, and speaker.
 I work out of my home office in Portland, Oregon for the Web Platform Team at Microsoft, but this blog, its content, and opinions are my own.
 I blog about technology, culture, gadgets, diversity, code, the web, where we're going, and where we've been.
 I'm excited about community, social equity, media, entrepreneurship, and above all, the open web.

 I have three podcasts and a YouTube channel.
-One podcast is a weekly talk show on tech, one an occasional one-hour essay on developers' lives, and one a social media and tech culture show with my friend Luvvie.
+One podcast is a weekly talk show on tech, one an occasional one-hour essay on developers' lives, and one is a social media and tech culture show with my friend Luvvie.

 ### [Herding Code](http://herdingcode.com/)